givemepower8/Phaser3Practices/docs/COC.md

 A geared up multi mortar in home village requires a level 8 multi mortar in builder hall 8.
 Multi mortar has shorter range but shoots 3 at a time in burst mode.

-Giga tesla level 5 DpS 200 deals 4 targets, and cause 1,000 damage when destroyed.
+Giga tesla level 5 DpS 200 deals 4 targets, and cause 1,000 splash damage when destroyed.

 As the level 5 giga tesla targets 4 troops so it's better have queen and healers around it to absorb damages for other troops.
 Also giga tesla will deal 1000 damages on attacking troops around it, attack the level 5 TH12 town hall at last or use Warden's ability is Warden is nearby to avoid that it wipes off all the attacking troops.